Privacy Policy

 We take security seriously, because a data leak is bad for everyone.
 Concrete measures:

-No system is 100% bulletproof, but we do our best, and in the event of a data breach we follow the legal procedure: notification to the CNIL within 72 hours and notification to affected individuals if the risk is high (GDPR Art.
-33-34).
+No system is 100% bulletproof, but we do our best, and in the event of a data breach we follow both the legal and the contractual procedure:

 10. Cookies